 The latest of many collaborations with Daniel Barenboim was a highly successful concert tour with Strauss' Don Quixote in 2014.

-Next to his solo and orchestra work, Claudius Popp holds a teaching position at the School of Music 'Hanns Eisler' Berlin, the Barenboim Said Academy, and is cellist of the Berlin Staatskapelle String Quartet.
+Next to his solo and orchestra work, Claudius Popp holds a teaching position at the School of Music 'Hanns Eisler' Berlin, and is cellist of the Berlin Staatskapelle String Quartet.